Author Archive

 — Shobhan

-Presence & Character
+AODress: Presence & Character

-When Japanese designers Mitsunori Ishimatsu and Miho Kuroda traveled to India in the early aughts, their team met artists craftsmen making the country’s most beautiful textiles – liquid silks, polished cottons and hand-woven linens a treat for the eye and hand.
+When Japanese designers Mitsunori Ishimatsu and Miho Kuroda of AODress traveled to India in the early aughts, their team met artists craftsmen making the country’s most beautiful textiles – liquid silks, polished cottons and hand-woven linens a treat for the eye and hand.

 Delicate stitchwork danced across it all – a final flourish from the masters of its creation.
 It was here the duo saw firsthand the possibilities of fabric… and understood the rarity of careful, manual work.